History of the Milwaukee Bucks: 2013–2026: The Giannis Antetokounmpo era

 On September 19, 2016, the Bucks and Giannis Antetokounmpo agreed to a 4-year, $100 million contract extension.
 In addition, the team would add new young improvements to the roster in drafting Thon Maker and Malcolm Brogdon, and free agents of Matthew Dellavedova and Jason Terry, and made trades to bring in Tony Snell and Michael Beasley.
 When the 2016–17 season began, the Bucks were without Khris Middleton, who suffered a torn hamstring during a practice.
 Even so, the Bucks remained competitive, staying around .500 for the first half of the season, with both Antetokounmpo and Jabari Parker leading the offense.
 While Parker missed making the All-Star team, Antetokounmpo was voted in as a starter, becoming the first Bucks All-Star since Michael Redd in 2004.
 In January, the Bucks slumped, though fans anticipated a turnaround with Middleton's return on February 8 against the Miami Heat.
 In the same game, however, Parker tore his ACL for the second time in 3 seasons, ending his season.
 Even so, Middleton's return still sparked a turnaround in March.
 During the month, the Bucks went 14–4, putting the team back in the thick of the playoff race.
 On April 8, 2017, the Bucks beat the Philadelphia 76ers 90–82, clinching the Bucks a playoff spot.
 On April 10, the Bucks beat the Charlotte Hornets 89–79 to clinch only the third winning season for the Bucks since 2001.
 The team finished the 2016–17 regular season with a 42–40 record.
 Giannis Antetokounmpo made history, becoming only the 5th player in NBA history to lead his team in all five major statistical categories, and was the first in NBA history to finish in the top 20 in the league in each category.
 The Bucks were the #6 seed in the Eastern Conference playoffs, and lost in the opening round to the Toronto Raptors, 4–2.
 On June 16, 2017, the Bucks named Jon Horst as their new general manager.

-On January 22, 2018 the Bucks fired Kidd after 23-22 record.
+Early in the 2017–18 season, the Bucks would acquire two-way guard Eric Bledsoe from the Phoenix Suns in exchange for Greg Monroe and two protected draft picks.
+On January 22, 2018, the Bucks fired Kidd after 23-22 record.
 In Kidd's three and a half seasons as head coach, the Bucks had a regular-season record of 139–152 and reached the first round of the NBA playoffs in the 2014–15 and 2016–17 seasons.
+The Bucks finished 44–38 for the 2018 season, before ultimately being eliminated in a hard-fought seven-game series against the Boston Celtics, a rival they would encounter in the playoffs two more times in 2019 and 2022.